Breitbart News Daily: Gorsuch Vote - Breitbart

-On the Monday edition of Breitbart News Daily, broadcast live on SiriusXM Patriot Channel 125 from 6AM to 9AM Eastern, Breitbart editor-in-chief Alex Marlow will continue our discussion of the President Donald Trump’s first 100 days.
+On the Friday edition of Breitbart News Daily, broadcast live on SiriusXM Patriot Channel 125 from 6AM to 9AM Eastern, Breitbart London editor-in-chief Raheem Kassam will continue our discussion the first 100 days of the Trump administration.

-Breitbart Legal Editor Ken Klukowski will discuss the upcoming vote expected this week on Trump’s Supreme Court nominee Judge Neil Gorsuch.
+Breitbart legal editor Ken Klukowski will discuss the latest news about the confirmation of Trump’s Supreme Court nominee Judge Neil Gorsuch, as Senate Republican leadership responded to the Democrats’ unprecedented filibuster threat by invoking what some refer to as the “nuclear” or “constitutional” option.

-Andrew C. McCarthy, Senior Fellow at National Review and former Assistant United States Attorney for the Southern District of New York, will discuss his latest op-ed titled “Democrats Know the Election Was Legitimate but Persist in a Dangerous Fraud.”
+Dr. Sebastian Gorka, Deputy Assistant to President Trump and author of the bestselling book Defeating Jihad: The Winnable War, will discuss the Trump administration’s response to the regime change in Syria in the wake of the recent chemical weapons attack.

 Live from London, Rome, and Jerusalem, Breitbart correspondents will provide updates on the latest international news.